 A company’s registry filing obligations will depend on its type, ownership and activities, and may include:

 Filings Required Under the Corporations Act

 Continuous Disclosure Obligation and Other Filings Required Under the ASX Listing Rules

-ASX Listing Rule 3 also sets out a number of other ‘immediate’ notification requirements applicable to ASX listed companies.
-These include, amongst other things, notifying ASX of:
+ASX Listing Rule 3 also sets out a number of other "immediate" notification requirements applicable to listed companies, including:

-The ASX Listing Rules provide other notification requirements in addition to the above, including in relation to members’ meetings, share capital (ie, dividends, issues, reorganisations, buy-backs), options, takeovers, particular types of transactions, significant changes in the nature or scale of the company’s activities, investor communications and other company-specific documents.
+In addition, the ASX Listing Rules contain notification requirements in relation to members’ meetings, share capital (ie, dividends, issues, reorganisations, buy-backs), options, takeovers, particular types of transactions, significant changes in the nature or scale of the company’s activities, investor communications and other company-specific documents.

 Under Section 324DA of the Corporations Act, lead audit partners and other key persons involved in a listed company’s audit must generally be rotated after five years.
-Auditors are also subject to significant duties of independence, diligence and skill.
-The accounting standard APES 110 Code of Ethics for Professional Accountants deals with independence requirements for auditors.
+Auditors are subject to significant duties of independence, diligence and skill.
+The accounting standard APES 110 Code of Ethics for Professional Accountants sets out the independence requirements for auditors.

 Under Section 300(11B) of the Corporations Act, a company’s directors’ report must include: